DAILY METRO COVID19 PRESS UPDATE

 METRO PUBLIC HEALTH DEPARTMENT

-There have been no new additional probable cases in the past 24 hours.
+There have been no new probable cases in the past 24 hours.

 The cases range in age from 1 month to 102 years.

-There have been no new probable deaths in the past 24 hours.
+There have been no new probable deaths reported in the past 24 hours.

 When the health care provider who signs the death certificate determines COVID-19 disease was the cause of death or a significant condition contributing to death, this person meets the probable case criteria and would be considered a probable death.

-A total of one-hundred forty (140) people in Davidson County have died after a confirmed case of COVID-19.
-Including both confirmed and probable cases, 143 deaths have been attributed to COVID-19.
+A total of one-hundred fifty-five (155) people in Davidson County have died after a confirmed case of COVID-19.
+Including both confirmed and probable cases, 160 deaths have been attributed to COVID-19.